ModelsforManufacturing/Metamodel/README.md

 - The root class is `ScopeModel`, which is composed of a main `root` activity.
 - The important concepts of the Scope Model are the activities (`Activity`), the resources or means for their realization (`Means`) and the objects required and produced by the activity (`DataObject`, modelled in the data package), as well as the relationships between them.
 - The sequence of activities is modelled by the relationship between Activity objects, through the roles `previous` and `next`.
-- An activity can be a `ComposedActivity` (which is decomposed into other subactivities, with `parent` and `child` roles) or an `ElementaryActivity` (without children).
+- An activity can be a composed activity (which is decomposed into other subactivities) or an `ElementaryActivity` (without children).
 The latter is defined in the `behaviour` package.
 - The resources to carry out the activities are modelled with the `Means` class.
 - Sometimes, the resources that are used in sub-activities can be packaged in a single resource, easier to associate with the parent activity (for example, “CAX” to package “CAD”, “CAD / CAM” and “CAPP” systems) .
 This possibility has been modelled with the aggregation relationship between `Means` (`bundle` role).
 - The data objects to be used in the activities are modelled with `DataObject` class.
 (Note: these classes are valid in IDEF0 for inputs, outputs and controllers.)
-- Similar to resources, data objects can be related to each other by aggregation relationships (`parent` and `child` roles).
+- Similar to resources, data objects can be related to each other by aggregation relationships.
 - The relationship between `Activity` and `Means` is simple and direct.
 - The relationship between `Activity` and `DataObject` can be `input` (for IDEF0 inputs and controllers) and `output` (for IDEF0 outputs).